 My practice does not have a clinical coach

-This is an are we can provide training for, however, there does need to be a named Veterinary Nurse or Veterinary Surgeon willing to assist the Student Veterinary Nurse with their training whilst on the course.
-There is the equivalent of an e-portfolio (CSL) that the clinical coach must assist with and we recommend an hour a week to be spent with the student to progress in numerous practical skills taking into account the RCVS Day One Skills and Competencies.
+This is an area we can provide training for, however, there does need to be a named Veterinary Nurse or Veterinary Surgeon willing to assist the Student Veterinary Nurse with their training whilst on the course.
+The Nursing Progress Log (NPL) is an e-portfolio whereby the Clinical Coach in practice will support the student to progress in numerous practical skills taking into account the RCVS Day One Skills and Competencies.